Black holes often saturate entanglement entropy the fastest

 While in the case of holography, we have a way of computing not just the leading piece in the hydrodynamic limit, but the exact entropy (using the holographic surface extremization prescription \cite{Ryu:2006bv,Ryu:2006ef,Hubeny:2007xt}), even in this context there are many advantages of using the membrane theory: the simplified description allows for the identification of features that survive the hydrodynamic limit, enables the understanding of near saturation behavior, and the numerical solution of the relatively simple-looking surface extremization problem is prohibitive in the presence of a large scale separation $R,t\gg \beta$.
 In generic chaotic theories the determination of the exact entropy is out of reach, but one may hope that in the future we will learn how to determine ${\cal E}(v)$ from other data characterizing the theory.
 One hint that this may be possible is that we can determine the special point ${\cal E}(v_B)=v_B$ by studying out-of-time-order correlators.
 Another way to exploit the power of the membrane theory is to determine ${\cal E}(v)$ from determining $S[A(t)]$ e.g. for a sphere in numerics (see \cite{Jonay:2018yei} for a related numerical determination of ${\cal E}(v)$) or in the future in experiments (see \cite{kaufman2016quantum} for early experimental work), which then yields infinitely many new predictions for other shapes.

 In the future, we can use the numerical methods developed here to study the entanglement entropy in inhomogeneous quench setups, where the membrane theory is coupled to the hydrodynamic degrees of freedom \cite{Mezei:2019zyt}.
 One fascinating application would be to understand whether signatures of turbulent fluid flows show up in entanglement entropy.

-One important problem we leave for the future is how to determine whether $t_\text{sat}=t_B$ or larger analytically without having to solve for the minimal membrane numerically.
-This may be possible by perturbing around the $v_B$ light sheet membrane to decide if it is on the dominant or disfavored branch, as in Fig.~\ref{fig:examples} or Fig.~\ref{fig:examplesR} respectively.
+Our most interesting finding is that moderately charged black holes produce entropy dynamics with saturation time $t_\text{sat}=t_B$ for elongated shapes that interpolate between a sphere and the cylinder, which is the fastest possible allowed by quantum mechanics \cite{Mezei:2016wfz}.
+This adds to the list of things black holes excel at: they are also fastest scramblers \cite{Hayden:2007cs,Sekino:2008he,Shenker:2013pqa}, have Planckian equilibration time \cite{Chesler:2008hg,Heller:2011ju}, and are conjectured to have the lowest sheer viscosity to entropy density ratio in nature \cite{Kovtun:2003wp}.

+To highlight how efficient black holes are at saturating entropy, we contrast their chaotic dynamics to those of free field theories (in Gaussian states), whose EE dynamics is expected to be modeled by the quasiparticle theory \cite{Calabrese:2005in,Calabrese:2007rg,Casini:2015zua,Cotler:2016acd}.
+As shown in \cite{Casini:2015zua}, this model gives $t_\text{sat}=d_\text{max}/2$, where $d_\text{max}$ is the largest distance between two points of the subregion.
+The intuition behind this result is simple: this is the time when one member of any quasiparticle pair free streaming at the speed of light has left the subregion $A$.
+Since we have to associate $v_B=1$ to these systems, only spheres can have $t_\text{sat}=t_B$, and all elongated shapes give longer saturation times $t_\text{sat}>t_B$ with $t_\text{sat}=\infty$ for the cylinder.

 {\bf Acknowledgments:} We thank Julio Virrueta and Amos Yarom for useful discussions.
-MM is supported by the Simons Center for Geometry and Physics.
+MM thanks the KITP for its hospitality during the final stages of this work, where his research was supported in part by the National Science Foundation under Grant No.~NSF PHY-1748958.